iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SAM</summary>

+Version 14.1
+- Added the option to turn the mini TP Meter inside the HUD on or off.

 Version 14.0.2
 - Removed Super Jump from AutoSave.
 This was causing too many issues with receiving cures while in the air.
 Will still activate High Jump.